Marie Bashkirtseff: Life and painting career

 As a painter, Bashkirtseff took her cue from her friend Jules Bastien-Lepage's admiration for realism and naturalism.
 Where Bastien-Lepage had found his inspiration in nature, Bashkirtseff turned to the urban scene, writing, "I say nothing of the fields because Bastien-Lepage reigns over them as a sovereign; but the streets, however, have not yet had their...
 Bastien."
 By unlucky chance, both artists succumbed prematurely to chronic illness in the same year, and the later pages of Bashkirtseff's journal record her visits to the dying painter.

 Dying of tuberculosis at the age of 25, Bashkirtseff lived just long enough to emerge as an intellectual in Paris in the 1880s.
 She wrote several articles for Hubertine Auclert's feminist newspaper La Citoyenne in 1881 under the nom de plume "Pauline Orrel."
 One of her most-quoted sayings is "Let us love dogs, let us love only dogs!
 Men and cats are unworthy creatures."

 Bashkirtseff died in Paris in 1884, and she is buried in Cimetière de Passy, Paris.
 Her great friend Prince Bojidar Karageorgevitch was present at her deathbed.
 Her monument is a full-sized artist's studio that has been declared a historic monument by the government of France.
-Marie Bashkirtseff was included in the 2018 exhibit Women in Paris 1850-1900.
+Marie Bashkirtseff was included in the 2018 exhibition Women in Paris 1850-1900.